LiferayCloudInnovations/cne-cookbook/README.markdown

 ## Key Features

-- Automated k3d cluster creation and management
+- Scripts for creating and managing a local k3d Kubernetes cluster
-- Clound Native Recipes for deploying Liferay DXP and Client Extensions workloads
+- Makefile recipes for deploying Liferay DXP and client extensions
-- Easy cleanup and redeployment commands
+- Reusable ingredients files that makes it easy to compose different helm chart customizations
-- Local filesystem mount management for workspace deployments
+- Commands for cleaning up deployments and cluster resources

 ## Main Commands